FOR ALL POSITIONS, ELECTED AND APPOINTED

 Bylaw Article IV, Section 2.
 It is the duty of the elected board members to carry out the programs and projects of the organization under the direction of the president.

-• Seek new outlets for promoting the programs and JEA, write articles and/or make public appearances to help those who request/need assistance;
+- Seek new outlets for promoting JEA and its programs, write articles and/or make public appearances to help those who request/need assistance;

-• Participate in sessions at conventions, seminars and workshops locally and nationally, keeping students and advisers up to date on current curriculum and instruction trends;
+- Participate in sessions at conventions, seminars and workshops locally and nationally, keeping students and advisers up to date on current curriculum and instructional methods;

-• Bring issues of curricular and instructional concern to the attention of the board of directors and the executive director;
+- Bring issues of curricular, financial and/or pedagogical concern to the attention of the board of directors and the executive director;

 Bylaws Article IV, Section 1, Subsection a.
 The president shall preside at all board meetings and shall see that all orders and resolutions of the board of directors are put into effect.
 The president shall supervise headquarters staff and the board of directors in operating the association.

 - Appoint, guide and review standing committee chairs, editors and liaisons, and appoint and guide special committee leaders;

 - Appoint a secretary as directed in the bylaws;